jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-04-30-anatomyofabaremetalsynth_part1.markdown

 Between the extremes of "bare metal" and "OS-based" embedded programming is programming using an RTOS ("ar-toss"), a Real-Time Operating System, the most common of which you'll likely come across being FreeRTOS.
-These operating systems exist with a range of features, but their core featue is a real-time scheduler.
+These operating systems exist with a range of features, but their core feature is a real-time scheduler.

 A bare metal application can integrate the features of an RTOS but still, for the most part, "feel" like a baremetal application, which is why I place it somewhere in the middle.
 For instance, you may write all your I2C or SPI drivers to communicate with peripherals, and then leverage FreeRTOS scheduler for the realtime functionality of your